The Humanities Today Lecture 2025

 Weldon Literary Moot

-Each year, law students and faculty from the Schulich School of Law at Dalhousie University, along with local lawyers, judges, and actors, create a mock trial of a literary figure as a fundraiser in support of The Halifax Humanities Society. https://apotheekonlinebelgie.be/viagra-soft-tabs-be/ 2023: Grinch v.
-Whoville – A Fundraiser for Halifax Humanities On Thursday, March 23rd at 7pm, Dalhousie law students …
+Each year, law students and faculty from the Schulich School of Law at Dalhousie University, along with local lawyers, judges, and actors, create a mock trial of a literary figure as a fundraiser in support of The Halifax Humanities Society.
+2025: The Trial of Peter Pan – A Fundraiser for Halifax Humanities On Wednesday, March 12 at 7pm, Dalhousie law …